National anthem of Russia: Modern adoption

 The above lines were omitted from the final version of the lyrics.
 After the bill was approved by the Federation Council on 20 December, "On the National Anthem of the Russian Federation" was signed into law by President Putin on 25 December, officially making Alexandrov's music the national anthem of Russia.
 The law was published two days later in the official government gazette Rossiyskaya Gazeta.
 The new anthem was first performed on 30 December, during a ceremony at the Great Kremlin Palace in Moscow at which Mikhalkov's lyrics were officially made part of the national anthem.

 Not everyone agreed with the adoption of the new anthem.
 Yeltsin reacted negatively upon listening to it for the first time, and described it as "reddish".
 He argued that the restoration of the Soviet anthem was part of a move to reject post-communist reforms that had taken place since Russian independence and the dissolution of the Soviet Union.
 Yeltsin also felt that Putin should not have changed the anthem merely to "follow blindly the mood of the people".
 This was one of his few public criticisms of Putin.

-The liberal political party Yabloko stated that the re-adoption of the Soviet anthem "deepened the schism in Russian society," and led a failed movement to adopt Farewell of Slavianka instead.
+The liberal political party Yabloko stated that the re-adoption of the Soviet anthem "deepened the schism in Russian society," and led a failed movement to adopt "Farewell of Slavianka" (Прощание славянки) instead.
 The Soviet anthem was supported by the Communist Party and by Putin himself.
 The other national symbols used by Russia in 1990, the white-blue-red flag and the double-headed eagle coat of arms, were also given legal approval by Putin in December, thus ending the debate over the national symbols.
 After all of the symbols were adopted, Putin said on television that this move was needed to heal Russia's past and to fuse the period of the Soviet Union with Russia's history.
 He also stated that, while Russia's march towards democracy would not be stopped, the rejection of the Soviet era would have left the lives of their mothers and fathers bereft of meaning.
 It took some time for the Russian people to familiarize themselves with the anthem's lyrics; athletes were only able to hum along with the anthem during the medal ceremonies at the 2002 Winter Olympics.